Breath tests are often used to gather evidence to support criminal charges, but are they constitutional?

 The court explained that while breath tests require little more effort than blowing up a balloon, blood tests are “significantly more intrusive” since they require the driver’s skin to be pierced and active extraction of a sample.
 Furthermore, this sample can provide significantly more information than a breath sample.

-What does this ruling mean for those who face drunk driving charges in Georgia?
+What does this mean for those with drunk driving charges in Georgia?

 Rulings by the Supreme Court are the law throughout the country.
 As such, this holding will apply in Georgia.
 This case provides an example of the evolving nature of criminal law.
 If you are facing criminal charges, an experienced attorney can review the charges and apply the latest changes to the law to your case to better ensure a more favorable outcome.